ucsdcses/tridev/index.md

 ### ~~Lecture~~ Problem Solving Sessions

 Content in the course will be mostly delivered via pre-recorded videos and the Stepik textbook.

-In the normally-scheduled lecture sections, you will work in groups to complete problems related to the homework and programming assignments, with Q&A and guidance from the instructors.
+We are splitting the normally-scheduled lecture sections into multiple _problem-solving sessions_, which occur both within the scheduled lecture time and at other times throughout the day.
+In these, you will work in groups to complete problems related to the homework and programming assignments, with Q&A and guidance from the instructors.
+The different sessions will mostly focus on the same problem-solving tasks – you are welcome to attend just one or as many as you would like.
+The Tuesday/Thursday sessions are 45 minutes, and the Mon/Wed/Fri sessions are 30 minutes.

+The motivation for this is that most of our lectures are typically split between lecturing and intermittent discussion, Q&A, and peer instruction with clickers.
+Rather than try to replicate rich in-class interactions across time zones, physical distance, and electronic tools, we split the content delivery (lecture) part from the problem-solving/interaction part.
+So you should think of spending the same amount of time on “lecture” as you would normally (about 150 minutes per week), but about half will be spent on videos on your own time, and about half will be in problem-solving sessions.

-(Virtual) attendance at the scheduled lecture sections is not required, but it is encouraged.
-You're also encouraged, but not required, to virtually attend the lecture section for which you are enrolled.
+(Virtual) attendance at the sessions is not required, but it is encouraged.
+You're also encouraged to virtually attend sessions on the day in which you are enrolled, though you can attend any and all of them.
+The sessions are shown in the calendar below.
+Each entry has a link to a Zoom meeting that you can join at the specified time.

 <iframe src="https://calendar.google.com/calendar/embed?src=eng.ucsd.edu_3b4t8da4r9au5k1r17tr1catuk%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>